Alphaismo/LuminaInsignus-Prototypes/README.md

 # === Credits: ===

-Frykas - Helping me with majority of content.
+Frykas - Helping me with majority of content. (and most importantly, with Vervas Tharaau dungeon).

 Raiizy - Inspiring me to make fuckton of guns.

 patman - he's just awesome (and also helped me with XXx_FaZe-Pu55ySL4Y3R_xXX BFG).

 Aegonian and entirety of THEA Discord - Inspiring me.

+Inferus - Proposing better Yls'Uthir color palette.

 Silver Sokolova - Raiizy pulled a gun on me to credit her as i did anyone else ;-;